About Us

 Emmanuel Mwambingu is our Beehive Fence Officer in Kenya and oversees the data collection on our field site in Sagalla, collecting information about the beehive occupancy rates, elephant visits to the beehive fence protected farms and also helps to co-ordinate new beehive fence construction around the Sagalla communities.
 Originally an English Teacher by training, Emmanuel had now completed a Bee Products and Processing Course at Baraka College in Nakuru and is presently in charge of assisting interns and students with their individual projects at the Elephants and Bees Research Center next to Tsavo East National Park.

-Esther Serem was our Beehive Fence Training and Database Officer.
+Esther Serem started out as our Beehive Fence Training and Database Officer.
 She was responsible for handling large sets of beehive fence, elephant tracking and crop-raiding assessment data.
 She also organised and trains visitors and farmers in our project site and in other areas she visited.

 She started working with us in July 2016 after two successful internships in August 2015 and May-June 2016.
-She graduated in November 2016 from Karatina University with a BSc in Natural Resources (Wildlife Management option).
-She is very passionate and enthusiastic about wildlife conservation with love for community conservation and secured funding for her MSc in Wildlife Management at Newcastle University which started in September 2018.
+She graduated in November 2016 from Karatina University with a BSc in Natural Resources (Wildlife Management option) and has now completed her MSc in Wildlife Management at Newcastle University.
+She is very passionate and enthusiastic about wildlife conservation with love for community conservation and in particular directing these efforts towards our Womens Enterprise Program and Family Health project in Tsavo.

 Gloria Mugo, MSc